top of page

 Lot's Wife Looks Back

 As the destruction of the cities ensued Lot's wife looked back at the home she must have once loved and for this disobedience was turned into a pillar of salt (Genesis 19:26).
 Have we looked back on sin, sometimes longingly?
 Have we thought of returning to the company of evil?
+We don't know for sure if she looked back because she longed for that way of life but we do know that she was disobedient to the command of God.
+Jesus even tells us to remember her in Luke 17:32-33. when he says that those who save their lives will lose it but those who lose their lives will preserve it.

 Abraham Prays For Lot

 As Lot's cousin, Abraham, looked at the burning city from far off, Genesis 19: 29 says, "that God remembered Abraham, and sent Lot out of the midst of the overthrow,".
 Are there times that we are, quite literally, saved from destruction because of the prayers of those who love us?
 Yes, just as Abraham's prayers saved Lot (Genesis 18).
+Abraham’s intercession reflects the power of prayer, but God’s sovereignty is the ultimate cause.

 Lot's Daughters Plot Sin